porplax/auto-highlighter/README.md

 ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ───────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ analyze          analyze VOD for any highlights.                                                                     │ │ find-reference   find average decibel in video. (if you re unsure what target decibel to aim for, use this)          │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ analyze          analyze VOD for any highlights.                                                                     │ │ reference   find average decibel in video. (if you re unsure what target decibel to aim for, use this)          │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```